 Of course the next step in scientific enquiry would be to verify or reject this hypothesis with further experiments.
 Then, if this were indeed the case, methods for assessing durability performance of H1.2 boron treated timber would need to refocus on leaching potential.
 Unfortunately, it appears that methods currently used by Scion to periodically wet the timber only purport to represent wetting cycles as found in leaky buildings.
 The reality is that there is much work to do before suitable verification methods become available for clients that offer compliance with the building code for H1.2 situations.

 Meanwhile a decade has passed without anybody questioning the validity of Scions test methods, with these methods available to clients wishing to apply for inclusion as an acceptable solution in the building code via NZS 3640 and NZS 3602.
-What appears to be a biased test method has gone unnoticed allowing H1.2 boron treatment to cement its monopoly in timber construction, a position currently reflected in both the building code and complete market dominance of that product.
+What appears to be a biased test method has gone unnoticed allowing H1.2 boron treatment to cement its monopolistic place in timber construction, a position currently reflected in both the building code and complete market dominance of that product.
 This method also opens the door for envelope treatment because leaching is minimised and diffusion is maximised.

+Indeed, weather data across New Zealand suggests that 1 hour of water dripping in and through framing every 3 days is a pretty close approximation of what occurs in service in an enclosed (wet) frame subject to a rainwater leak.
 Until further experiments establish an appropriate rate of leaching that can be incorporated into design of methods for laboratory tests, the playing field cannot be levelled, with the door wide open for inferior products that also might pass the test regime on offer.

 Leaching and boron